jazzmind/cakephp-lti/README.md

 When a launch request arrives, some parameters might allow the tool provider to communicate back to the tool consumer.
 E.g. return IDs, which should be saved.

+## How it works in Practera

+When configuring a program in Practera, you can add one or more consumers to that program.
+This will let you put in a name for the Consumer (e.g. Moodle) and then it will give you a key and a secret for that consumer, along with instructions on how to add Practera as a Tool Provider into common LMS systems (e.g. Moodle, Blackboard, Canvas).
+When you go to that consumer and add a tool provider, you'll put in the key and the secret.

 # Writing LTI Stuff